-3.3 Future Uncertainty
+2.3 Future Uncertainty

 The final building block of our model concerns the integration of "something may go wrong" due to unexpected contingencies.
 This (uninsurable) risk inherent in the future, survival risk for short, turns allegedly guaranteed payoffs into risky ones and introduces an additional layer of risk over and above the objective probability distributions of risky payoffs (henceforth referred to as prospect risk).
-Consequently, there are two distinct types of risk, time-independent prospect risk and time-dependent survival risk.
-Thus, the subjective perception of future uncertainty changes the nature of the objective prospect.
+Consequently, there are two distinct types of risk, prospect risk which may resolve at any time between the present and the payoff date, and survival risk which resolves fully only at the payoff date.
+Thus, the subjective perception of future uncertainty changes the nature of the prospect.
 Formally, let 0 < s < 1 denote the constant per-period probability of prospect survival, i.e. the probability that the decision maker will actually obtain the promised rewards by the end of the period.
 Essentially, there are two ways of accounting for this subjective probability s.
-First, for a delay t, the probability st is transformed according to the decision maker's probability weighting function, and the resulting $w(s^t)$ affects the prospect as a whole, i.e. all outcomes equally.
+First, for a delay t, the probability s^t is transformed according to the decision maker's probability weighting function, and the resulting $w(s^t)$ affects the prospect as a whole, i.e. all outcomes equally.
 In this case, prospect value amounts to